Why is ITV doing this?

 What will happen to ITV while you rebuild?

-We will be moving to interim offices at Waterhouse Square in Holborn and taking additional space at our existing offices in Gray’s Inn Road.
-ITV Studios Daytime will relocate to interim studio facilities and production offices in London.
-The timescales for redevelopment of our HQ are as follows:
+We are moving to offices at Waterhouse Square in Holborn and additional space at our existing offices in Gray’s Inn Road.
+ITV Studios Daytime has relocated to studio facilities and production offices in White City.

 Exactly how tall will the development be?